yanminhui/openforticli/README.md

-openfortivpn
+openforticli
 ============

-openfortivpn is a client for PPP+SSL VPN tunnel services.
+openforticli is a client for PPP+SSL VPN tunnel services.
 It spawns a pppd process and operates the communication between the gateway and this process.